-HDFS is the storage layer for Big Data it is a cluster of many machines, the stored data can be used for the processing using Hadoop.
-Once the data is pushed to HDFS we can process it anytime, till the time we process the data will be residing in HDFS till we delete the files manually.
-HDFS stores the data as a block, the minimum size of the block is 128MB in Hadoop 2.x and for 1.x it was 64MB.
-HDFS replicates the blocks for the data available if data is stored in one machine and if the machine fails data is not lost but to avoid these, data is replicated across different machines.
-Replication factor by default is 3 and we can change in HDFS-site.xml or using the command Hadoop fs -strep -w 3 /dir by replicating we have the blocks on different machines for high availability.
+HDFS is the storage layer for Big Data; it is a cluster of many machines; the stored data can be used to process Hadoop.
+Once the data is pushed to HDFS, we can process it anytime, till the time we process the data will be residing in HDFS till we delete the files manually.
+HDFS stores the data as a block, the minimum size of the block is 128MB in Hadoop 2.x, and for 1.x it was 64MB.
+HDFS replicates the blocks for the data available if data is stored in one machine, and if the device fails, data is not lost but to avoid these, data is replicated across different devices.
+The replication factor by default is 3.
+We can change in HDFS-site.xml or use the command Hadoop fs -strep -w 3 /dir by replicating the blocks on different machines for high availability.

-YARN was introduced in Hadoop 2.x, prior to that Hadoop had a JobTracker for resource management.
-Job Tracker was the master and it had a Task Tracker as the slave.
-Job Tracker was the one which used to take care of scheduling the jobs and allocating resources.
-Task Tracker used to take care of the Map and Reduce tasks and the status was updated periodically to Job Tracker.
-With is a type of resource manager it had a scalability limit and concurrent execution of the tasks was also had a limitation.
-These issues were addressed in YARN and it took care of resource allocation and scheduling of jobs on a cluster.
-Executing a Map-Reduce job needs resources in a cluster, to get the resources allocated for the job YARN helps.
+YARN was introduced in Hadoop 2.x, before that, Hadoop had a JobTracker for resource management.
+Job Tracker was the master, and it had a Task Tracker as the slave.
+Job Tracker was the one who used to take care of scheduling the jobs and allocating resources.
+Task Tracker used to take care of the Map and Reduce tasks, and the status was updated periodically to Job Tracker.
+With is a type of resource manager it had a scalability limit and concurrent execution of the studies was also had a limitation.
+These issues were addressed in YARN, and it took care of resource allocation and scheduling of jobs on a cluster.
+Executing a Map-Reduce job needs resources in a group, to get the resources allocated for the job YARN helps.
 YARN determines which job is done and which machine it is done.
-It has all the information of available cores and memory in the cluster, it tracks memory consumption in the cluster.
-It interacts with the NameNode about the data where it resides to make the decision on the resource allocation.
+It has all the information of available cores and memory in the cluster; it tracks memory consumption.
+It interacts with the NameNode about the data where it resides to decide on the resource allocation.

 MapReduce is two different tasks Map and Reduce, Map precedes the Reducer Phase.
-As the name suggests Map phase maps the data into key-value pairs, as we all know Hadoop utilizes key values for processing.
+As the name suggests, Map phase maps the data into key-value pairs, as we all know, Hadoop utilizes fundamental values for processing.
 Reducer phase is the phase where we have the actual logic to be implemented.
-Apart from these two phases, it implements the shuffle and sort phase as well.
+Apart from these two phases, it executes the shuffle and sort phase as well.

 Mapper: Mapper is the class where the input file is converted into keys and values pair for further processing.
-While reading the data it is read in key values only where the key is the bit offset and the value is the entire record.
+While reading the data, it is read in fundamental values only where the key is the bit offset, and the value is the entire record.

 This is a wonderful day we should enjoy here, the offsets for ‘t’ is 0 and for ‘w’ it is 33 (white spaces are also considered as a character) so, the mapper will read the data as key-value pair, as (key, value), (0, this is a wonderful day), (33, we should enjoy)

-Reducer: Reducer is the class which accepts keys and values from the output of the mappers’ phase.
-Keys and values generated from mapper are accepted as input in reducer for further processing.
-Reducer accepts data from multiple mappers.
-Reducer aggregates those intermediate data to a reduced number of keys and values which is the final output, we will see this in the example.
+Reducer: Reducer is the class that accepts keys and values from the mappers’ phase’s output.
+Keys and values generated from the mapper are taken as input in the reducer for further processing.
+Reducer receives data from multiple mappers.
+Reducer aggregates those intermediate data to a reduced number of keys and values, which is the final output, we will see this in the example.

-Driver: Apart from the mapper and reducer class, we need one more class that is Driver class.
+Driver: Apart from the mapper and reducer class, we need one more Driver class.
 This code is necessary for MapReduce as it is the bridge between the framework and logic implemented.
-It specifies the configuration, input data path, output storage path and most importantly which mapper and reducer classes need to be implemented also many other configurations be set in this class. e.g. in the driver class, we can specify the separator for the output file as shown in the driver class of the example below.
+It specifies the configuration, input data path, output storage path and most importantly, which mapper and reducer classes need to be also implemented many other arrangements be set in this class. e.g. in the driver class, we can specify the separator for the output file as shown in the driver class of the example below.

 Below is the screenshot of the implemented program for the above example.